Components

 - Returns:

-Properly formatted json string for submission to EGI (NSIDC API).
+Properly formatted json string for submission to CMR

 - icepyx.core.spatial.check_dateline(extent_type, spatial_extent)